EnginKARATAS/tsnode-starter-pack/README.md

 read more from https://www.enginkaratas.com/typescript-starter-pack/

-You can see the typescript starterpack in: 👉github
+You can just use this repo for ts-starter-pack ready to go!

 Content: